Rib fracture - aftercareBroken rib - aftercare

 - To avoid nausea or vomiting, try taking your pain medicines with food.

-For pain, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
-You can buy these pain medications at the store.
+If your pain is not severe, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
+You can buy these pain medicines at the store.

-- These should be avoided for the first 24 hours after your injury since they may promote bleeding.
+- These should be avoided for the first 24 hours after your injury since they may lead to bleeding.

 It is important to stay active.
-Bed rest is not recommended.
-Your health care provider will talk with you about when you can return to:
+DO NOT rest in bed all day.
+Your provider will talk with you about when you can return to:

 - Your everyday activities

 While you heal, avoid movements that put painful pressure on your ribs.
-These include crunches, pushing or pulling heavy objects, and others.
+These include doing crunches and pushing, pulling, or lifting heavy objects.

-Your health care provider will make sure you are doing your exercises and that your pain is under control so that you can be active.
+Your provider will make sure you are doing your exercises and that your pain is under control so that you can be active.

 There is usually no need for taking x-rays as you heal, unless you develop fever, cough, increasing pain or difficulty breathing.